openfoodfacts/hunger-games/README.md

 # Hunger Games: Annotation games for Open Food Facts

 Hunger Games is a series of mini-apps that let users contribute data to Open Food Facts, in a rather fun way using React.
+It relies heavily on Robotoff APIs, as well as Open Food Facts APIs.
 You are very welcome to write the game you want.

 <picture>